With growing backlog at the IRS, millions of Americans still waiting for their tax refunds

 The attrition rate among the agency's returns processing staff stood at about 16% in mid-June, more than double the IRS' overall attrition rate, the GAO said.
 And about 1 in 5 new recruits leaves the agency within two or three years.

-"For every 10 newly hired returns processing staff, IRS needed about four additional staff to offset attrition," the agency noted.
+"For every 10 newly hired returns processing staff, IRS needed about four additional staff to offset attrition," the report noted.

 for more features.